livia360/Capstone_project/README.md

 spread of the other quartiles as well.
 In this representation, the two principal components account for some 60% of the variance in the data.

-# 4. Preporcessing and Training
+# 4. Preprocessing and Training

 |Models|ROC_AUC|